-That’s because unlike the rest of the nation, Phuket was settled by travellers hailing from China and moving through what we now know as Cambodia, Laos, Myanmar and Thailand, reaching the island as far back as 5,000BC.
+That’s because unlike the rest of the nation, Phuket was settled by travellers hailing from China and moving through what we now know as Cambodia, Laos, Myanmar and Thailand.
 They brought with them unique culinary traditions, mostly heavily influenced by Hokkien (Chinese) styles, but also by Cambodian, Indonesian and Malaysian gastronomy.

-The upshot of all this is that Phuket has some truly unique fare to offer intrepid foodies – it was recognised by UNESCO in 2015 specifically for its epicurean creativity – which can be both far spicier and far subtler than the more famous dishes found on the mainland.
-Here are five Phuket dishes you shouldn’t miss out on before leaving the southern island.
+The upshot of all this is that Phuket has some truly unique fare to offer intrepid foodies – it was recognised by UNESCO in 2015 specifically for its epicurean creativity – which can be both far spicier than the more famous dishes found on the mainland.
+Here are our picks Phuket dishes you shouldn’t miss out on and where to find them.

-The crossover of Chinese and Malay influences is perhaps nowhere more apparent than in the ubiquitous dish of mee hokkien, or Hokkien-style noodles.
+The crossover of Chinese and Malay influences is perhaps nowhere more apparent than in the ubiquitous dish of mee Hokkien noodles.
 These filling egg-and-wheat noodles are generally served with shrimp, pork and crisp greens in a flavourful broth, often with a fried egg plopped on top of them.
 One of the true staples of Phuket cuisine.

 Another dish heavy with Chinese influence, moo hong takes the form of fatty cuts of pork belly, cooked in a sweet and salty sauce characterised by palm sugar, black pepper, soy sauce and garlic.
 It’s one of the most popular choices among Peranakans, who make up three-quarters of Phuket’s population, and is often garnished with fresh red chilies and coriander leaves.